 The Pyjama Foundation has a learning-based mentoring Program called the Love of Learning Program, which involves matching one adult with one child.

-Since inception eleven years ago, The Pyjama Foundation has inspired many members of our community nationally to become volunteer Pyjama Angels, transforming the lives of children in care through literacy, numeracy and mentoring.
+Since inception fourteen years ago, The Pyjama Foundation has inspired many members of our community nationally to become volunteer Pyjama Angels, transforming the lives of children in care through literacy, numeracy and mentoring.

 Currently, more than 1,300 children in care are involved in the Love of Learning Program.
-Some of my volunteers have been with their child for eight years.
-The relationship which forms is fantastic, the children are often waiting on the footpath for their Pyjama Angel to arrive.
+Some volunteers have been with their child for more than ten years.